Intervention/docs/image/v3/basics/meta-information.md

 the option to pass a parameter to read a specific block of information from the Exif data directly.
 If no parameter is passed, all data will be returned.
 If the specified block is not found, `null` is returned as result.

+**To use this function, the PHP Exif extension must be installed.**

 #### Parameters